 We have many interests.
 It’s ok to have many interests.
 Our personal collections of interests (/ jobs / businesses / career paths / life paths) will evolve and change as we do.
 So what interests you now may or may not be the same in six months or six years.
 Or sixty years.

-Truly, discovering this six or seven years ago was a gamechanger for me.
+Truly, discovering this eight or nine years ago was a gamechanger for me.
 Discovering that other people felt this way and that I wasn’t broken, just wired a bit differently, was a dose of magic.